 I am certain that by now every single person who has ever read anything by me knows that I constantly mention Sam Harris, his books, his meditation app, and his podcast.

-When I started flirting with Atheism back in 2016, it was Sam who most influenced my views on spirituality and how to maintain a spiritual outlook on life without having faith in the Divine.
+When I started flirting with Atheism back in 2016, it was Sam who most influenced my views on spirituality and how to maintain a spiritual outlook on life without having faith in the divine.

 If Richard Dawkins opened the door for me to the Hogwarts of Atheism, it was Sam who, like Hagrid, guided me through all the new things I encountered on every corner.
+He made me interested in things I never thought I would be interested in.

-I wrote at length about my journey from New Age to Atheism before, and there I mentioned how I pushed away everything, including meditation, once I stopped believing in the magic and God.
+I wrote at length about my journey from New Age to Atheism before, and there I mentioned how I pushed away everything, including meditation, once I stopped believing in the magic and god.
 It took me a few months to get back to my mindfulness practice and when I returned to it, it was for a different reason and with a different approach.

 Sam Harris’s book, Waking Up: Searching for Spirituality without Religion, was a crucial part of my search for the meaning of life and how to continue having some sort of a positive view on it.
-Before, every time I meditated I did it for God, now I had to learn how to do it for myself.
+Before every time I meditated I did it for God, now I had to learn how to do it for myself.

 In Waking Up, Sam returns to the wisdom of Buddha and the teachings of Advaita Vedanta while also bringing science into the mix.
 It’s perfect for someone who still believes there is something more than just what science tells us, at least when it comes to consciousness and the mind, yet doesn’t want to rely on faith alone.